agerwitz/ultimate-guide-to-bosh/README.md

 I also want you to switch to Queen's English, learn more about Australia, and to use the Oxford comma.

-## Additional sources of information
+## Additional Sources of Information

-In addition to this Ultimate Guide to BOSH, there are some other sources of factual knowledge and tutorials.
+In addition to this "Ultimate Guide to BOSH", there are some other sources of factual knowledge and tutorials.

 [BOSH documentation website](https://bosh.io/docs/) is very thorough and new features of BOSH now regularly appear simultaneously in this documentation site.

-Duncan Winn's [Cloud Foundry: The Definitive Guide](http://shop.oreilly.com/product/0636920042501.do) he includes an entire chapter "BOSH All the Things" towards helping you deploy and operate Cloud Foundry.
+Duncan Winn's [Cloud Foundry: The Definitive Guide](http://shop.oreilly.com/product/0636920042501.do): he includes an entire chapter, "BOSH All the Things," toward helping you deploy and operate Cloud Foundry.

-Stark & Wayne's own blog (["bosh" tag](https://www.starkandwayne.com/blog/tag/bosh/)) has over fifty articles, tutorials and tiny tips on BOSH.
+Stark & Wayne's own blog (["bosh" tag](https://www.starkandwayne.com/blog/tag/bosh/)) has over one hundred articles, tutorials and tiny tips on BOSH.

 BOSH is an open source project.
 You can read the source code and learn how it works.
 A selection of repositories include: